 What do you think of all of the "Mask Off" flute memes, and this kind of "moment" the flute is having in rap and hip-hop in general?

-Do you have a favourite one?
+Do you have a favorite one?
 I'm sure everybody's sending them to you all the time, like, "Hey, check this out, you play the flute!"

-[_Laughs_] All the time.
-I don't have a favourite one.
+[Laughs] All the time.
+I don't have a favorite one.
 It's so funny how many people have sent me "Mask Off" things since it came out.

 Do you ever get annoyed with all the flute memes?
 Like does it feel like people aren't taking it seriously?